MoritzBrueckner/armory-caustics-volume/README.md

 ## Setup

+> The included example file [CausticsVolume.blend](/CausticsVolume.blend) is not required for using this shader.
+You can delete it locally after downloading this repository.

 ### Project Setup
 1. Clone this repository
 2. Copy the `Assets`, `Bundled` and `Shaders` folders to your project's directory